 If you change insurance companies, and the Health Center is your health care provider, call and update your information before your next appointment.
 Also, be sure to always carry a copy of your insurance card with you.

 While T-SHIP-enrolled students who are automatically assessed the Campus Health Fee are required to obtain a specialty medical referral from the Health Center before receiving care in the community, T-SHIP-enrolled students who are not automatically assessed the Campus Health Fee do not have this same requirement.
 Students falling into this second category include some research, dissertation and teaching students, who are generally free to see community providers without a referral.
-If you are unsure what category you fall in, email healthins@tulane.edu, and our staff will assist you.
+If you are unsure what category you fall in, contact our Insurance Team for guidance.
 Before seeking care in the community, please consider the following scenarios:

 The Health Center Referral Coordinator and the Counseling Center Care Coordinator, are available to assist students to find appropriate providers in the community.
 These services are open to all students, including those who are not assessed the Campus Health fee.